google/fscrypt/README.md

 connected to another system** -- even if the new system uses the same login passphrase for the user.

-Because of this, `fscrypt encrypt` will offer to generate a recovery passphrase when creating a login passphrase-protected directory on a non-root filesystem.
+Because of this, `fscrypt encrypt` will automatically generate a recovery passphrase when creating a login passphrase-protected directory on a non-root filesystem.
 The recovery passphrase is simply a `custom_passphrase` protector with a randomly generated high-entropy passphrase.
-It is strongly recommended to accept the prompt to generate the recovery passphrase, then store the recovery passphrase in a secure location.
+Initially, the recovery passphrase is stored in a file in the encrypted directory itself; therefore, to use it you **must** record it in another secure location.
+It is strongly recommended to do this.
 Then, if ever needed, you can use `fscrypt unlock` to unlock the directory with the recovery passphrase (by choosing the recovery protector instead of the login protector).

+If you really want to disable the generation of a recovery passphrase, use the `--no-recovery` option.
+Only do this if you really know what you are doing and are prepared for potential data loss.

 Alternative approaches to supporting recovery of login passphrase-protected directories include the following: